wp-plugins/contus-hd-flv-player/readme.txt

 * 1X, 2X and 3X zoom capabilities
 * Logo (opacity control)
 * Mouse wheel support (Rewind and forward)
-* Playlist Option available.
+* Playlist Option available in this Flash video player.
-* Individual sort order for each Playlist.
+* Individual sort order for each Playlist in this FLV player.
 * Add Media Option.
+* Directly play youtube videos like a youtube player.

 == Installation ==